coroner4817/coroner4817.github.io/coding/_posts/2020-10-05-c-reflection.md

 // ## cannot direct concatenate with operator characters, like 5##-1 is invalid
 // if has space around the ##, then the spaces are ignored

-// Add comment within a marco
+// Add comment within a Macro
 #define FOO(){              \
   /* Hello */ 	    \
 }